ICAcap/ytb-notebook-ts/PRODUCT_ASSESSMENT.md

-# YTB Notebook — Product & Codebase Assessment (2026-07-09, revised 2026-07-17)
+# YTB Notebook — Product & Codebase Assessment (2026-07-09, revised 2026-07-29)

 A from-the-code read of where this project stands, whether it's deployable, what to build next, and what to use for a showcase homepage.
 Based on direct inspection of the repo (schema, data layer, auth, components, git history) plus research on what gets developers hired in 2026.

-> This assessment was originally written in June 2026 and re-verified four times since (2026-07-08, 2026-07-09, 2026-07-17, 2026-07-20).
+> This assessment was originally written in June 2026 and re-verified five times since (2026-07-08, 2026-07-09, 2026-07-17, 2026-07-20, 2026-07-29).
 Earlier drafts tracked corrections as a bolted-on addendum; this version folds everything into one current read so it doesn't contradict itself mid-document.

 ---